 Continue repeating this pattern until your project is the desired length.

-Binding off Tunisian double stitches
+Binding off Tunisian extended stitches

 Binding off these stitches is not much different from Tunisian simple stitches.